TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAngelaYu/nodejs.md

 Create folder with a new file `server.js` in it.
 Initialise npm while in the new folder with the command `npm init`.
 This will create a new `package.json` file as discussed above.

 Express documentation can be found at [https://expressjs.com].

+To install Express `$ npm install express --save`.
+This will also be done for every new project or App.

-Click on 'Getting Started' for instructions on the installation of express.
+Click on 'Getting Started' link on their website for instructions on the installation process of expressif needed.

 Once installed enter the following code in `server.js`